argentsea/docfx/tutorials/Configuration/shardtype.md

 # The Shard Id Type

 End each shard instance has a `ShardId` property, which identifies a specific subset (“shard”) of the data.
-ArgentSea uses a generic ShardId to allow you to define any data type you prefer.

-This value is *critical* because it is not simply a key for a shard instance; the ShardId is generally used in combination with the record key to *uniquely identify* a record.
-ArgentSea identifies records in the shard set with a sort-of “virtual” compound key, consisting of both the shard identifier and the record key.
+This value is not simply a key for a shard instance; the ShardId is generally used in combination with the record key to *uniquely identify* a record.
+ArgentSea identifies records in the shard set with a sort-of “virtual” compound key, consisting of both the numeric shard identifier and the record key.
 Note that because records in a data shard may refer to foreign records in *other* shards, the “foreign shard” reference requires saving the shard identifier too.
-Consequently, the data type of the ShardId matters for all of the tables that hold the ShardId.

-> [!WARNING]
-> Once established, the ShardId *type* cannot be easily changed.
-The ShardId type is used in configuration, throughout your code, in the database, and across all shard sets.
-Make sure that you will not outgrow your ShardId type’s maximum value (nor unnecessarily require space that will never be used).
-> If you are uncertain, consider using a `short` (Int16/SmallInt) data type for your ShardId.

 > [!CAUTION]
 > The shardId value is managed by the *client* when it calls a shard instance.
-If two clients are (mis-)configured differently (i.e. with different databases having the same shard Id) reading on one client and writing on the other client could result in data corruption.
-Always ensure that the shard Id configuration is consistent across all clients.
-It may be a good idea to include the shard Id with each query and validate it on the database server.
+If two clients are (mis-)configured differently (i.e. with *different* databases having the *same* shard Id) reading on one client and writing on the other client could result in data corruption.
+Always ensure that the shard Id configuration is consistent across all clients!
+You might consider including the shard Id with each query and validating it on the database server.

-The JSON configuration ShardId type must correspond to whatever type you have defined for your application’s ShardId.
-If your application defines its ShardId as a string, then the JSON should be a string value (i.e. be in quotes); if a number, it should be numeric (i.e. a number, without quotes).

 More details about the ShardId type is in the [Sharding](../sharding/sharding.md) section.

+> [!NOTE]
+> The initial version of ArgentSea used a generic type as the ShardId — allowing the application to use an integer, string, short, etc. to identify each shard.
+This flexibility created an unnecessarily complex object model and redundant and verbose client code, particularly since the generic type could not change within the application.
+> Even then, he best choice for the ShardId type was clearly a `short` (Int32/SmallInt): it is a small enough for efficient storage, yet large enough to theoretically support 65,535 shards.
+> The current version of ArgentSea assumes this type and is much easier to use as a result.

 Next: [Resilience Strategies](resilience.md)